akretion/odoo-import-helper/product_import_helper/README.rst

 - it can contain a **'route_codes'** key that contains a list of codes among the following codes: 'buy', 'manufacture' or 'mto' to set the routes.
 - it can contain a **'origin_country_name'** key that contain a country name or code that will be used to set the country of origin (origin_country_id)
 - it can contain a **'hs_code_code'** key that has the H.S. code (will match on the field *local_code* of hs.code)
+- it can contain a **'tags'** key that contains list of tags separated by a comma like 'Tag1,Tag2'

 Author
 ======